fderbel/Trace-Me/README.md

 Configuration :
 ======================

-You can specify the events and the element that you want to collect for a site ().
+You can specify the events and the element that you want to collect for a site (enter hostname of a website).

 By default this extension collect , URL of a site visited, change input in google and all click in youTube.